The Doombolt Chase: Plot summary

 After the second beacon is set, Bayard intends to have his captives brought to his central control as hostages.
 But as they are to be taken away, Lucy slips out of her bonds and flees.
 After a long, desperate run, she manages to contact Naval Headquarters and provide Hatfield with the necessary information to track down the Doombolt control centre: Cragfest Island, in the middle of the Channel.
 A company of Royal Marines is dispatched immediately to take down Bayard's Doombolt.

 Meanwhile, on Cragfest, Bayard receives his "guests", gloating about his achievements in working on the Doombolt and about the impending demonstration.
 The final sequence is initiated when the Marines attack the island.
-Pete manages to free himself and Commander Wheeler from their bonds, and with only seconds left, they attack Bayard and Vallance.
-Bayard fires at Wheeler with his pistol, but manages to hit the Doombolt controls instead, critically damaging the system.
+Pete frees himself and Commander Wheeler from their bonds, and with only seconds left, they attack Bayard and Vallance.
+Bayard fires at Wheeler with his pistol, but hits the Doombolt controls instead, critically damaging the system.
 Just before central control self-destructs, Bayard and Vallance manage to escape in a mini submarine.

 The series ends with the beginning of a sailing tour on Commander Wheeler's yacht, where Pete's reservations about having a woman on board seem justified when Lucy inadvertently causes him to land in the bay.